gitlabhq/omnibus-gitlab/doc/settings/grafana.md

 1. Once enabled, Grafana will be available on `https://gitlab.example.com/-/grafana` where you can log in with the username `admin` and the password you set.

+NOTE: **Note:**
+The admin password must be changed before the first startup of Grafana.
+After this the configuration setting does not have any effect.
+See below for admin password reset information.

 ## Authentication

 If you want to give a user access to Grafana, you have two options.